 Are you looking for a green party food recipe for St. Patrick’s Day, especially one that’s healthy and naturally gluten free?
-Well, this appetizer recipe for Healthy Avocado Deviled Eggs is perfect!
+Well, this Healthy Avocado Deviled Eggs recipe is perfect!

 When I was doing research for a couple of other deviled egg recipes here at This Mama Cooks!
 On a Diet, I learned the difference between deviled and stuffed eggs.

 Like this deviled egg recipe?
-Then check out these easy deviled eggs recipes.
+Then check out these easy deviled eggs recipes that are healthy, too!

-All these simple deviled egg recipes are perfect for picnics, potlucks, and retro Mad Men type parties!
+All these simple and healthy deviled egg recipes are perfect for picnics, potlucks, and retro Mad Men type parties!

 The best way to make hard boiled eggs